-Last week, I’d mentioned that I would share some journal notes from when I was translating this first book of stories.
+Last week, I had mentioned that I would share some journal notes from when I was translating this first book of stories.
 Here’s one brief example from 2018.
-The story, as I’d mentioned in the last newsletter, was published in 2021 at Asymptote Journal.
+The story, as I had mentioned in the last newsletter, was published in 2021 at Asymptote Journal.
 Looking at these journal notes now, I see how I was more focused on literary devices versus linguistic ones.
-And, with my ongoing translation project, I’m thinking about both literary and linguistic aspects more deeply.
+And, with my ongoing translation project, I’m thinking more deeply about both literary and linguistic aspects.
 I’ll probably share the journal notes of this current work-in-progress down the road when I’ve gotten into a good rhythm and cadence with the work.

 “What we know when is extremely important to narrative; if we were told in the first sentence of Daphne du Maurier’s Rebecca what had really happened to Maxim de Winter’s wife, and how, and why, and what would become of Manderley, would we even keep reading?
 The reader has to live the process of apprehension, experience a world in an order, not all at once.”

 Croft closes her essay saying she does not aim for syntactical fidelity but for a translation that generates “microsuspense: the desire to keep reading, the drive to turn the page.”

 I think about that a lot with any kind of writing, whether it is a translated or an original language text.
 It may seem like a simple heuristic but it’s the most important one in the end that needs to guide us all as translators or writers or editors.
 A “good” literary translation, like any literature, means a lot of different things but it must always have this one basic quality of making the reader want to turn the page.

 Last week, I asked about your favorite translated work.
 This week, I’m wondering if you’d like to share what about that work made you want to keep turning the pages.
 Feel free to tag me on social media at the links below and I’ll share it.

 Looking for help?
 Check out my writing workshops and book consultation services.